X Close

 Sound Absorption

 Acoustical absorption of furnishing and curtain fabrics against walls readily absorb high frequencies but have limited absorption at low frequencies.
-The further curtain fabrics are placed away from walls, the better the absorption is to include lower frequencies.
+The greater the distance curtain fabrics are placed away from walls, the better the curtains are able to absob lower frequencies.
 The amount of sound energy absorbed depends on type of material, weight and pleating width.
 Rock wool (fibreglass) has the highest absorption capacity, converting molecular air movement to heat (at molecular level).
-Fibreglass consists of minute razor sharp fibres that are irritant and need to be contained within fabric.
+Fibreglass consists of minute razor sharp fibres that are an irritant and need to be contained within fabric.

 Acoustic absorption

 Brick, stone, concrete, reflect all sound.
-Timber, gyprock, steel, reflect most high frequencies and a % low frequency is absorbed by the wall.
-The remaining low frequency energy that is not reflected or absorbed passes through the wall.
+Timber, gyprock, steel, reflect most high frequencies and a % of low frequencies are absorbed by the wall.
+The remaining low frequency energy that is not reflected or absorbed, passes through the wall.
 Nothing can be done about sound that passes through a wall.
 Bass frequencies are the most difficult to absorb.

 Bass trap

-Panel Absorbers consist of large sheets of plywood formed into complex architectural shapes.
-The panels can break up standing waves, deflect high frequencies and resonate to absorb bass energy.
-The formulas governing their behaviour are complex and the outcome is unpredictable and unknown until constructed.
+However there are complex panel absorbers consisting of large sheets of plywood formed into architectural shapes.
+These more complex panels can break up standing waves, deflect high frequencies and resonate (helmholtz resonator effect) to absorb bass energy.
+The formulas governing their behaviour are complex and the outcome is often unpredictable until constructed.
 Almost without exception they require time consuming trial and error modifications to get them to work as predicted.
-There are only a few acoustical architects that have mastered them.
+There are only a few acoustical architects that have mastered designing them.
 The below formula gives an approximation only.

 Anechoic chamber

 Anechoic chamber is 100% absorbant at all frequencies.
-No sound can enter or escape from the room and is 100% silent.
+No sound can enter or escape and the room is 100% silent.
 The closest we can experience this is in an open field, forest or desert on a perfectly still night.
 Simply described as free field.
 No sound is reflected or returned.
-Everyone should experience being in an anechoic chamber or spend time a silent free field to attain a reference.
-Surprising how different and revealing a sound system actually sounds and therapeutically humbling a reality change can be.
+Those who specialise in acoustics should experience being in an anechoic chamber, or spend time in a silent free field environment, to attain a reference.
+Surprising how different and revealing a sound system actually sounds in an anoechic enviroment.

 Recording studio